Businesswoman prospered in booming turn-of-century Pennsylvania oilfields.

 Thousands of acres of the oil-rich Bradford sands led to 25,000 producing wells, noted AAPG, adding that the 55 years of productive history, “make it one of the most outstanding oil fields of the world.”

-A New York historical marker erected in 1927 in Allegany County Historical Seneca Oil Spring Park commemorated “oil in American continent first recorded” in region 300 years earlier by a Franciscan Friar.
+A New York historical marker erected in 1927 in Allegany County Historical Seneca Oil Spring Park commemorated “oil in American continent first recorded” in the region 300 years earlier by a Franciscan Friar.

 The University of the State of New York and the N.Y.
 State Oil Producers Association dedicated the tercentenary memorial of Friar Joseph de La Roche D’Allion’s 1627 report.